 Our internship program, which offers two distinct locations in Blacksburg and Northern Virginia, provides interns the variety and depth of experiences needed to work in different dietetics practice settings.

 Eight interns in each location benefit from the varied experiences and skills of two directors.
-Additionaly, each setting shares the resources of Virginia Tech as well as opportunities available in the urban Washington, D.C. area.
+Additionally, each setting shares the resources of Virginia Tech as well as opportunities available in the urban Washington, D.C. area.
 Interns apply to either the Blacksburg or Northern Virginia site, and those enrolled in the Blacksburg attend class there with rotations in southwest Virginia; interns enrolled in Northern Virginia attend class in Falls Church and have rotations around the D.C. metropolitan area.

 Some unique qualities of our program: